Reporting Workflow

 Weekly reporting should be a byproduct of the workflow, not a separate Friday cleanup job

 A lot of small teams already have the data they need.
 The problem is that it lives across inboxes, spreadsheets, CRMs, accounting tools, and staff memory.
-Reporting automation is often a strong first or second project because it creates clarity quickly and removes a repetitive weekly task.
+Reporting cleanup is often a strong first or second project because it creates clarity quickly and removes a repetitive weekly task.

 Less spreadsheet cleanupCurrent operational visibilityClearer weekly decisions